 Therefore, the unconstrained minimization problem (5.2) can be formulated in a more compact form, namely, subject to no constraints.
 The first-order normality conditions of the above problem are, thus, where $\mathbf{0}{n+l}$ denotes the (n+l)-dimensional zero vector.
-Upon expansion, the above equation yields
+The above equation can thus be broken down into two, namely,